$15 general admission

 $5 for Texas Folklife members (contact us for discount code)

-Importantly, a profound commitment to creative, cross-cultural collaboration undergirds both of their innovative musical styles.
-Alongside showcasing and sharing their original music and cultural traditions in an education-performance tour, Msafiri and Matemai have come to Austin to participate in collaborative music-making sessions with each other and a collection of Austin-based musicians.
+Importantly, a profound commitment to creative, cross-cultural collaboration undergirds of his innovative musical style.
+Alongside showcasing and sharing his original music and cultural traditions in an education-performance tour, Msafiri has come to Austin to participate in collaborative music-making session with a collection of Austin-based musicians.
 These sessions are meant to explore the potential of cross-cultural creativity and music making as profound resources for the stewardship of diversity in a time of increasingly divisive global nationalism.
-The Texas Folklife concert will feature solo sets by Msafiri and Matemai as well as a collective performance presenting new collaborative material.
-Msafiri and Matemai will be joined by Peter Breithaupt, a Ph.D. student in ethnomusicology at the University of Texas at Austin and scholar of Tanzanian popular music, and Joel Laviolette, Director of Austin’s Rattletree School of Marimba and longtime student of Matemai.
+The Texas Folklife concert will feature a solo set by Msafiri.
+Msafiri will be joined by Peter Breithaupt, a Ph.D. student in ethnomusicology at the University of Texas at Austin and scholar of Tanzanian popular music, and Joel Laviolette, Director of Austin’s Rattletree School of Marimba.

 This event is made possible in part by the board and members of Texas Folklife, and by grants from the Texas Commission on the Arts with an award from the National Endowment for the Arts, which believes that a great nation deserves great art, and the Cultural Arts Division of the City of Austin Economic Development Department.